Blog/Reduce AI Detection

 Step 2: Break Up Repetitive Sentence Structure

+AI writing tends to follow the same pattern over and over.
+Here’s how it looks: subject, verb, object.
+Subject, verb, object.
+It’s readable, but it looks like the author of the piece was C-3PO.
 Fix this by changing how sentences start.
-Throw in a question occasionally.
+For example, you can throw in a question here and there from time to time.
 Start with a short observation, then follow with something longer.
-Use a fragment sometimes – real writers do this all the time and it reads fine in context.
+Use a fragment sometimes.
+If you’re a reader (we hope you are), you probably saw real writers do this all the time, and it reads fine in context.
 The goal isn’t to make the writing messy, just varied enough that the rhythm feels like a person, not a generator.
-A peer-reviewed study in Patterns (Cell Press) found that overall writing predictability – not any single word or phrase – is what AI detectors measure most reliably.
+A peer-reviewed study in Patterns (Cell Press) found that overall writing predictability (not any single word or phrase) is what AI detectors measure most reliably.

 Step 3: Remove or Replace Overused Transitions